madhavvi/react-POC-data-visualization/README.md

 ## Research Documentation

-Why?
-We would love to have future-proof charts available for creating beautiful reports and interactive views for clients and ourselves.
+I would love to have future-proof charts available for creating beautiful reports and interactive views for clients.
 In short term, we will be having predictions on consumption and financial datas and on the long-term we would like to have Bloomberg/Marketplace -kind of visualisations.

-### Entry points for data visualisation:

-* Band
-* Song/Recording
-* Artist/Entity
-* Time
-* Territory
-* Media

-When?
-First implementation test (PoC) during this summer for consumption predictions.

-How?
 Different chart libraries/dashboards ⭐ranked by the following features:

 1. X-axis scrollable timeline (horizontal scroll)
 2. Clickable/hoverable key events attached to timeline